-SLA 411 Selected Topics in Russian Literature and Culture LA
+SLA 411 Selected Topics in Russian Literature and Culture Fall SA

-Topics include: Russian literature and the city; Russian literature and the intellectual; the search for moral value in post-Communist literature; satire; Russian literature and music; 20th-century Russian poetry, Russian emigre literature.
-M. Wachtel
+Topics include: Russian literature and the city; Russian literature and the intellectual; the search for moral value in post-Communist literature; satire; Russian literature and music; 20th-century Russian poetry, Russian emigré literature.
+D. Solodkaia

-SLA 412 Selected Topics in Russian Literature and Culture LA
+SLA 412 Selected Topics in Russian Literature and Culture Spring LA

 Topics include: Russian literature and the city; Russian literature and the intellectual; the search for moral value in post-Communist literature; satire; Russian literature and music; 20th-century Russian poetry, Russian emigré literature.
 O. Hasty

 SLA 413 Pushkin and His Time Fall, Spring LA

 An introduction to Pushkin's works with attention to a number of genres (lyric, long poem, drama, short story).
 Readings in Russian with discussions in Russian or English, depending on students' preference.
 Two 90-minute classes.
 Prerequisite: RUS 207 or instructor's permission.
 M. Wachtel

 SLA 415 Leo Tolstoy, War and Peace, and the Tasks of Literature (see COM 415)